 3. Isolate The Affected Plants

-When the fungal attack strikes on one plant, it's bound to spread in other plants as well.
+When the fungal attack strikes one plant, it’s bound to spread to other plants as well.

 And you can’t stop it from happening!